 Be very cautious about advice on the internet.

 This is especially important with health matters.
-Pages about how to sober up are full of false and misleading assertions.
+Pages about how to sober up fast are full of false and misleading assertions.
 Some suggestions are actually dangerous.
 When in doubt, simply ask your doctor.

 II.
 Reduce the Need to Sober Up Fast

 - Drink in moderation (see below for tips).

 - Drink a lot of water to stay hydrated.
 Doing so dilutes alcohol in the blood.

 - Avoid effervescent drinks.
 That is because they increase absorption of alcohol into the blood.

 - Steer clear of diet beverages.
 Artificial sweeteners also speed up alcohol absorption.

 - Don’t be fooled.
 Standard drinks of beer, wine, and spirit. (liquor) have the same amount of pure alcohol.
 So switching forms of alcohol is useless.

 - Eat while drinking.